salesHunter.iopricingB2B data

 Business30,000/mo$0.00860,000/mo$0.004

 At scale, Hunter's cost per search drops to under a penny.
-For pure email finding and verification, this is among the cheapest in the market.
+For pure email finding and verification, this is genuinely among the cheapest in the market.
+No argument there.
+But "cheap per lookup" and "cheap per usable contact" are two very different numbers—and the second one is what actually matters for your pipeline.

 1. No phone data — at any price